cy-len/plume.js/README.md

 # plume.js
-A super light toolkit for making Single Page Applications (SPA) in pure HTML/JS, based on WebComponents
+A super lightweight toolkit for making Single Page Applications (SPA) in pure HTML/JS, based on WebComponents